DEVELOPERS

 Use versioned SDK and widget files

 Production integrations should use versioned GAFAIG files.
-Versioned files are pinned production contracts.
+Versioned files are pinned production contracts for public governance trust distribution.
 Latest aliases are convenience entry points that may evolve.
 Use v1 files for any external customer, partner, or production website.

 Step 1